jazzychad/DMmateBeta/README.md

 * Polling only every 5 or 10 minutes
 * Non real-time push notifications
 * DMs are an afterthought after the rest of the Twitter features
+* DMs are shown "timeline" style (newest on top) - this is not how people normally read conversations

 ## Why does DMmate rock at DMs?